MitchellV3/INTP-362-Blog-2/README.md

 ### Almost there

-Now that the npm project is initialized and Electron is installed, all we need to do is edit the `package.json` file to add tell the application that Electron will look for the main process and run it in development mode.
+Now that the npm project is initialized and Electron is installed, all we need to do is edit the `package.json` file to tell the application that Electron handle the `start` command and initialize the main process.

 To do this, we need to add the following to the `scripts` section of the `package.json` file: